jazzband/sorl-thumbnail/README.rst

 - Pluggable Backend support
 - Dummy generation (no you dont have to download the production site's 666GB of images to develop locally anymore).
-- Flexible syntax, simple syntax, generates no html
+- Flexible, simple syntax, generates no html
 - ImageField for model that deletes thumbnails